picosh/docs/posts/pgs.md

 **Zero ceremony.** Projects are created on first upload.
 TLS certificates are automatic.
 There's no dashboard to click through, no deploy button to wait for.

 **Production-ready by default.** Instant rollbacks via symbolic links.
-Preview deploys for every PR.
 A global CDN with [multi-region support](/regions).
 All managed through SSH commands you already understand.

 # Features